cmoorad/mostlyrocks/_posts/recipes/2024-01-06-milk-bread.md

 <i>Here are two variations — one standard and one richer (brioche-style).
 You can shape these into loaves or rolls.</i>

 ### Tangzhong (same for both)
-- ¼ cup water
-- 2 Tbsp whole milk
+- ¾ cup (180 grams) milk
+- 4 (37g) tbsp King Arthur bread flour

+### Dough
-- 2 Tbsp bread flour
+- 2.5 cups (312g) King Arthur bread flour

-### Option 1 (standard garlic-dill rolls)
-- ½ cup whole milk
-- 4 Tbsp melted butter (plus 2 Tbsp more for garlic topping)
-- ¼ cup sugar
+   - The higher % protein in KAF bread flour is important for the structure needed in these rolls!
-- 2 Tbsp nonfat dry milk powder
+- 2 eggs
-- 1 Tbsp dried dill
+- 1 tbsp olive oil
-- 2 tsp instant yeast
+- ¼ cup sugar (plus a tbsp or two ;)) 65 grams
-- 1 tsp Diamond Crystal kosher salt
+- 1.5 tsp salt
-- 1 tsp garlic powder
-- 1 egg
-- 2½ cups bread flour
+- ½ active dry yeast packet
+- 5 tbsp of unsalted butter, soft or melted or cold

+### Optional Garlic Butter Topping
 Garlic butter topping:
 - 2–3 cloves garlic, chopped
 - ½ tsp garlic powder
 - ½ tsp kosher salt
 - 2 Tbsp chopped fresh dill

-### Option 2 (enriched/brioche-style loaves)
-- 1 cup whole milk or buttermilk
-- 4 eggs (reserve 1 for egg wash)
-- ¼ cup sugar (or up to ½ cup for sweeter)
-- 2 Tbsp vegetable or olive oil
-- 2¾ tsp Diamond Crystal kosher salt
-- 2 tsp active dry yeast
-- 3¾ cups all-purpose flour
-- ½ cup unsalted butter, cubed and chilled

 ---